 A luxurious new bathroom is not as out of reach as you may think; especially if you can realistically look at the various components and what they actually cost.
-In part three of this seven-part series, Bathroom Renovations – How Much Do They Cost, we will be looking specifically at shower choices and costs.
+In part three of this eight-part series, Bathroom Renovations – How Much Do They Cost, we will be looking specifically at shower choices and costs.
 In the subsequent posts, we will look at your, tub selections, lighting choices, cabinetry, toilets, and tiles.
 If you would like some expert advice and help with your bathroom renovation, contact Graham’s & Son today.
 We can provide you with a free, in-home consultation.
 Let us bring our showroom to you!

 “Matt and his team did the shutters on my new home and a couple of other things including some flooring installation.
 Not only do the shutters and the flooring look amazing but the team was always professional and courteous and made the process simple and straightforward.
 Can’t say enough about the workmanship from Grahams and sons.
 Definitely recommend them.“